LspongebobJH/knockoffs_BEELINE/README.md

 - add datasets with protein concentration and RNA production rate revealed
 - benchmark FDR and undirected FDR in addition to AUPR et cetera

-To run our experiments, use `test_knockoffs.sh`.
+To run our experiments, set up the BEELINE conda environment as specified by the BEELINE creators and use `test_knockoffs.sh`.
 For more info about the project, see https://github.com/ekernf01/knockoffs_paper .
 For more info about BEELINE, see the [original](https://github.com/Murali-group/Beeline/).